+Electricity hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas supply.
+Mains supply.
+The meter is located in the hall.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Visible plumbing pipework comprises metal and PVC materials.
-The bathroom comprises a low level W.C., wash hand basin and bath unit with shower over.
+Pipework, where visible, is PVC and copper.
+The bathroom contains bath, wc and wash hand basin.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-In the kitchen there is a gas fired central heating boiler which supplies a system of steel panelled radiators and also provides domestic hot water.
-Drainage Drainage covers etc. were not lifted.
+The property has a gas fired central heating system which serves radiators throughout and provides hot water.
+The Viessmann Vitodens boiler is located in a bedroom cupboard.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed to be connected to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+Drainage is to the main public sewer.
+Fire and bounder stance Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detectors visible.
+The property is fitted with smoke alarms.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.